Manon Gropius: Life

 Manon Gropius, christened in a Lutheran church as Alma Manon Anna Justina Carolina, was born in Vienna during the height of World War I, on 5 October 1916, the third child of Alma Mahler, the widow of the composer and conductor Gustav Mahler, and wife of the architect and Bauhaus founder Walter Gropius.
 Her parents separated soon after Gropius discovered Alma's affair with the writer Franz Werfel in the summer of 1918 and the true paternity of her fourth child, Martin Johannes Gropius.

-Like other children of her background and parentage, Manon, called "Mutzi" by family and friends (she was childhood friends with Maria Altmann, also called "Mutzi" later in life as well), was raised by her nanny, a former Austro-Hungarian Army nurse, Ida Gebauer (whom Manon called "Schulli").
+Like other children of her background and parentage, Manon, called "Mutzi" by family and friends (she was childhood friends with Maria Altmann, also called "Mutzi" later in life), was raised by her nanny, a former Austro-Hungarian Army nurse, Ida Gebauer (whom Manon called "Schulli").
 Her early life was spent traveling with her mother between Alma's three homes in Vienna, Breitenstein am Semmering, and Venice, as well as at Weimar, the site of the first Bauhaus school.
 Her travels also included many German cities, including Leipzig, where Franz Werfel's play Spiegelmensch (Mirror Man) premiered in 1921.
 There, the precocious five-year-old saw the rehearsals and began to "perform" the roles of the heroine as well as declaim lines.
 From that time on, her mother, Werfel, and others in their milieu cultivated the girl's interest in the theater.

 During the early 1920s, Walter Gropius gave Alma the legal grounds to divorce him for infidelity, by arranging to be discovered in flagrante delicto with a prostitute.
 His cooperation came with the understanding that Manon would be allowed to stay with him and his new wife, Ise Gropius, at Dessau, where the Bauhaus had relocated.
-It was not until November 1927 that Alma finally agreed to an extended visit.
+Only in November 1927 did Alma finally agree to an extended visit.
 From that time, Gropius and his daughter began to exchange letters as well as gifts, including a set of Gropius-designed furniture and books and magazines in which Gropius hid private communications so as to avoid interception by the overly possessive Alma.
 Walter Gropius enjoyed only one more extended visit in 1932.

 Manon was educated at home by Schulli and various tutors.
-Like her older half-sister, Anna Mahler, she was given piano lessons but did not distinguish herself as a musician.
+Like her older half-sister, Anna Mahler, she was given piano lessons, but did not distinguish herself as a musician.
 She attended the same progressive girls' school that her mother attended, Institut Hanausek, in Vienna's First District.
-However, Manon's irascible behavior, owing much to her free-spirited early childhood—Alma would let her go about naked ("stripped") as much as possible—Manon eventually left her boarding school and her education continued at home.
+But her irascible behavior, owing much to her free-spirited early childhood—Alma let her go about naked ("stripped") as much as possible—led Manon to eventually leave the school, and her education continued at home.
 Although she wanted to be an actress, her mother wanted her to have a practical education, too, and Manon, who had become fluent in French and Italian, prepared for the Austrian state exam as a language teacher and translator.